ryanmorin/bike_sharing/README.md

 # Bike Sharing

 ## Overview
-The purpose of the analysis is to use pubically available information to glean insights into who is using the CitiBike program in NYC.
+The purpose of the analysis is to use pubicly available information to glean insights into who is using the CitiBike program in NYC.
 The insights will be used to justify starting a similar bike rental program in Des Moines.

 ## Results